Mama FM

 The media’s role in amplifying women’s voices was a major focus of the session.
 Masitsa encouraged journalists to portray women not as passive victims but as agents of change, capturing them in leadership roles, managing projects, and teaching peers.
 Ethical reporting, informed consent, and context are essential, she noted, as is connecting local experiences to national policies and global climate agendas to ensure that lived realities inform climate resilience and gender equality initiatives.

 Practical solutions discussed included climate-smart agriculture, resilient infrastructure, clean energy technologies, and skills development to boost income and community resilience.
-Experts emphasized inclusive climate finance and participatory approaches, showing how women’s leadership in local initiatives can transform environmental stewardship into sustainable livelihoods.
+Experts emphasised inclusive climate finance and participatory approaches, showing how women’s leadership in local initiatives can transform environmental stewardship into sustainable livelihoods.

 Many women in East Africa rely on rain-fed agriculture and natural resources.
-According to the Women’s Earth Alliance, droughts and erratic rains reduce crop yields and force women to spend longer hours fetching water and food, increasing their workload.
+According to the Women’s Earth Alliance, droughts and erratic rainfall reduce crop yields and force women to spend longer hours fetching water and food, increasing their workload.

-Droughts and erratic rains reduce crop yields.(A women looking at affected maize crops to drought, courtesy image)
+Droughts and erratic rainfall reduce crop yields.
+(A woman inspects maize crops affected by drought, courtesy image).